ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.appliance_system_globalfips_module.rst

 Synopsis
 --------
-- Enable/Disable Global FIPS mode for the appliance. <p><b>Caution:</b> Changing the value of this setting will reboot the Appliance.
+- Enable/Disable Global FIPS mode for the appliance.